 A simplified plant model in the DYMOS code is shown in Figure 1.
-The concept of Molten Salt Reactors is quite different from those of conventional concept, which use solid type nuclear fuels.
+The concept of MSR is quite different from those of conventional concept, which use solid type nuclear fuels.
+As described above, the advantages of the concept are improved safety, proliferation resistance, resource sustainability and waste reduction.
 MSR under consideration in this article uses high temperature molten fluorides or chlorides salts as nuclear fuel and secondary cooling system.
 Fuel salt contains fissionable materials.
 In the reactor fuel salt becomes critical and make fissions to generate energy.
 Generated nuclear heat in the reactor core is transferred to a (primary) heat exchanger by a fuel salt loop, and its heat is transferred to, for an example, a steam generator (SG) by a coolant salt loop, and finally used at a turbine/generator, if this plant applies a steam turbine system.